pell-je/CodingChallange/README.md

 </br>
 https://github.com/pell-je/CodingChallange/pull/1/files

+I will delete this repository when my application for the software positon is closed or when I am requested to do so.

 ### I found four issues with the OrderController:
 1. The Id was being set with a Random.
 This is not a reliable way to generate ids.
 The random could generate a value that is already used.